Mastering Vocabulary Word Walls in Secondary ELA

 Talk about the words.

 Looking for a bell ringer?
 Have three minutes left at the end of class?
 Perfect.
-Talk about your words on the word wall.
+Talk about the definitions from the word wall.
 Practice comprehension with the definitions.
-Practice manipulating the words.
+Then practice manipulating the words.
+Next, discuss the part of speech.
+Is one word a noun?
+Does it have an adjective form?
+How is it functioning in the sentence?
+Can we add it to a phrase?
+What about a dependent clause?

 You can casually use your vocabulary word walls in secondary ELA , but you can also use specific options: